 These customers will not be included in a retailers’ recommendation or application list of grower customers.
 The retailer is only audited on what they can control, and therefore recommendations are only audited for grower customers on the recommendation list, and the same for application.
 Therefore you can sell fertilizer without the farmer following these practices, as you are only selling fertilizer and not making nutrient recommendations.
 Again, the retailer is only audited on what they can control.

 It is recommended that it is phased in over a 3 year timeframe and gives retailers leniency on the customers that we cannot get to commit to 4R principles.
 We want the flexibility to be 4R certified, without losing business, and the ability to choose which growers fit 4R.
 Perhaps certification could come in the form of a graduated scale, where 80% compliance (or whatever number is deemed appropriate) is a passing grade.
-We don’t see 100% compliance as being a possibility for any honest retailer in Ontario.